-Huskies normally have 4-6 puppies in a litter.
+Huskies normally have 4-6 puppies in a litter first time around.
 This can change, however, and some huskies have had smaller or larger litters depending on certain factors.

 I’ll explain everything below.

 Why Do Huskies Have Small Litters?

 You might think that a litter size of 4-6 is small for a reasonably large dog.
 And that’s kinda true!

 This is actually a fairly common litter size for younger female huskies, and in some cases, if the female is bred before 18 months, the litter size can be even fewer.

 Generally speaking, the older the female husky, the larger the litter size will likely be until a certain point.

 Can Huskies Have More Than 6 In a Litter?

 Siberian Huskies can definitely have more than 6 in a litter.

 For female huskies that are bred at around 3-4 years, litter sizes can even be up to 10 puppies.
 Although this is somewhat rare.

 What Factors Changing Litter Size In Huskies?

 So what determines how many puppies a husky will have?

 As we just discussed, the age of your husky will determine how many pups the will have.
 Huskies bred young will have fewer puppies, increasing with age in subsequent litters.